Fireworks

 Get creative!
 And let your animals enjoy the show too!

 • Keep pets indoors, the noise and lights can be terrifying for them.
+Consider shutting windows, playing music etc to drown out the noise.

 New legislation in Scotland